RAILS: A Robust Adversarial Immune-inspired Learning System: RAILS: overview

 \section{RAILS: overview}

 In this section, we give an overview of RAILS, and provide a comparison to the natural immune system.

-The architecture of RAILS is illustrated in the right panel of Figure~\ref{fig: overview_result}.
+The architecture of RAILS is illustrated in Figure~\ref{fig: arch}.
 For each selected hidden layer $l$, RAILS builds class-wise kNN architectures on training samples $\din_{tr}$.
 Then for each test input $\mathbf x$, a population of candidates is selected and goes through an evolutionary optimization process to obtain the optimal solution.
 In RAILS, two types of data are obtained after the evolutionary optimization: `plasma data' for optimal predictions of the present inputs, and `memory data' for the defense against future attacks.
 These two types of data correspond to plasma B cells and memory B cells in the biological system, and play important roles in \textit{static learning} and \textit{adaptive learning}, respectively.

-\paragraph{Defense with static learning.}
+\subsection{Defense with static learning}

 Adversarial perturbations can severely affect deep classifiers, forcing the predictions to be dominated by adversarial classes rather than the ground truth.
 For example, a single kNN classifier is vulnerable to adversarial inputs, as shown in Figure~\ref{fig: vis_compare_rails}.
 The purpose of static learning is to address this issue, i.e., maintaining or increasing the prediction probability of the ground truth $p_l^{y_{\text{true}}(\mathbf x)}(\mathbf x)$ when the input $\mathbf x$ is manipulated by an adversary.
 The key components include \textbf{(i)} a label initialization via class-wise kNN search on $\din_{tr}$ that guarantees labels across different classes are uniformly distributed for each input; and \textbf{(ii)} an evolutionary data-label optimization that promotes label distribution specificity towards the input's true label class.
 Our hypothesis is that the covariate shift of the adversarial examples from the distribution of the ground truth class is small in the input space, and therefore new examples inherited from parents of ground truth class $y_{\text{true}}$ have higher chance of reaching high-affinity.
 The evolutionary optimization thus promotes the label \textit{specificity} towards the ground truth.
 The solution denotes the data-label pairs of examples with high-affinity to the input, which we call plasma data.
 After the process, a majority vote of plasma data is used to make the class prediction.
 We refer readers to Section~\ref{sec: alg_detail} for more implementation details and Section~\ref{sec: perf_layer} for visualization.
 In short, static learning defenses seek to correct the predictions of current adversarial inputs and do not plan ahead for future attacks.